gomorpheus/morpheus-apidoc/source/includes/_service_plans.md

 name | Y | Service plan name
-code | Y | Service plan code, must be unique description | N | Service plan description editable | N | Can be used to enable / disable the editability of the service plan.
-Default is on maxStorage | Y | Max storage size in bytes maxMemory | Y | Max memory size in bytes maxCores | N | Max cores
+code | Y | Service plan code, must be unique description | N | Service plan description maxStorage | Y | Max storage size in bytes maxMemory | Y | Max memory size in bytes maxCores | N | Max cores